Now Sarai, Abram’s wife, had borne him no children. Genesis 16:1

 When Ishmael was born, Genesis 16:5, 15-16, Abram was 86 years old.
 11 years had passed since he received the promise of a son in Genesis 12:2 the first time.
 Genesis 17:1 began with this word when Abram was ninety-nine years old, and the Lord appeared to Abram and said to him: “I am the Lord Almighty, walk before me without blemish.

 The question here is, where was God when Ishmael was born (when Abraham was 86 years old) until He spoke again to Abram (when Abraham was 99 years old)?
-There were 13-14 years passed by without God’s word, even to 15 years longer until Ishak the son of the promise was born.
+There were 13-14 years passed by without God’s word and even 15 years longer until Ishak the son of the promise was born.
 Genesis 17 tells how God repeated His promise again to Abram.
 One last year before Isaac was born when Abraham was 100 years old, Genesis 21:2.

 To wait longer

-But in Abram’s case, there were 13 years gone by without God’s Word.
-And when He spoke again the first time after, He said, I am the Almighty God, live before Me blamelessly.
-In other words, I’m in charge here, not you Abram.
-You must live righteously, without blemish.
-There was sin in the life of Abram.
-What was it?
-He listened to Sarai’s words so that Ishmael was born.
-If we look at the time span, the first 10 years were a test of patience fully to the faith of Abram and Sarai.
-At the end of 10 years, Ishmael was born.
-This was the mark of Abram’s failure in waiting for God to fulfill His promise.
-Because of that, Sarai and him had to wait for another 10 years plus 5 extra years.
-If Abram hadn’t listened to Sarai, had Ishmael never been born, would Abram and Sarai still wait for another 15 years longer?
+But in Abram’s case, 13 years had passed without hearing from God.
+When God finally spoke again, He said, “I am the Almighty God.
+Live before Me blamelessly.”
+This was a reminder that God was in charge and that Abram needed to live righteously.
+There was sin in Abram’s life, which was listening to Sarai’s words and having Ishmael.
+During the first 10 years, Abram and Sarai were tested for patience and faith.
+When Ishmael was born, it marked Abram’s failure in waiting for God to fulfill His promise.
+Because of this, Sarai and Abram had to wait another 10 years plus 5 extra years.
+If Abram hadn’t listened to Sarai, would they still have had to wait another 15 years?
 Probably not.
-It could be just a little longer, like another 1-2 years.
-Isn’t it the faster we surrender to Him, the easier the path will be opened for us?
-Our yield to Him must be sincerily from the deep of our hearts.
-God truly knows our heart, Jeremiah 17:9.
-Every one of us will be tested deeptly, have we surrendered to Him and His will?!
-In fact, the test of time is the hardest one.
-Yes, it is clear here the 15 years longer in Abram and Sarai’s life had killed something in their lives.
-Sara found herself menopause already.
-She had become so old that her womb had died.
-Likewise with her strong will.
-She was fully aware that her strength had gone and now if it was not God, it would not be possible again.
-She finally yields to Him.
+Surrendering to God makes the path easier for us.
+Our surrender must be sincere from the depths of our hearts, because God knows our hearts, who we really are, Jeremiah 17:9.
+We will all be tested deeply, have we surrendered to Him and His will?
+The test of time is the hardest one.
+The second 10 years (plus 5 more) in Abram and Sarai’s lives had killed something in them.
+Sarai had reached menopause, and her womb had died, along with her strong will.
+She realized that if it were not for God, it would not be possible again, and she finally yielded to Him.

 God’s time

-Yes, we all need to die to our own time, to our own agenda.
+Yes, we all need to die on our own time, to our own agenda.
 Let God govern our time of life, His time is better for everything in us.
 And yes, the story of Genesis 16 is a test of time not only for Abram and Sarai but clearly for all of us.
 The length of time to wait will purify each heart before God.

 A changed name